roflmuffin/CounterStrikeSharp/docfx/docs/guides/getting-started.md

 ## Installing CounterStrikeSharp

-Download the latest release of CounterStrikeSharp from <a href="https://github.com/roflmuffin/CounterStrikeSharp/actions/workflows/cmake-single-platform.yml" target="_blank">GitHub actions build pages</a> (just choose the latest development snapshot). **You may need to be logged into GitHub to gain access to the downloads**.
+Download the latest release of CounterStrikeSharp from <a href="https://github.com/roflmuffin/CounterStrikeSharp/releases/latest" target="_blank">GitHub releases pages</a>.

 > [!CAUTION]
 > If this is your first time installing, you will need to download the `with-runtime` version.
 This includes a copy of the .NET runtime, which is required to run the plugin.